A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Application: Swissmetro Mode Choice

 \section{Model Application: Swissmetro Mode Choice}

 We apply TasteNet-MNL to a publicly available dataset -- \textit{Swissmetro} to model mode choice for inter-city travel.
 The purpose of this application is to 1) examine whether TasteNet-MNL is able to predict more accurately compared to a manually specified, relatively sophisticated MNL; and 2) whether TasteNet-MNL can draw reasonable behavioral interpretations and, if so, how its interpretations differ from those of the MNLs.
-To compare with TasteNet-MNL, we set up three benchmarking MNL models with increasing complexity in the utility function.
+To compare with TasteNet-MNL, we set up three benchmarking MNL models with increasing complexity in the utility function and random coefficient logit models.